reliverse/rse/README.md

-# rse (prev. reliverse cli) — [reliverse.org](https://reliverse.org)
+# rse cli (prev. reliverse cli) — [reliverse.org](https://reliverse.org)

-> **@reliverse/rse** is your all-in-one daily companion for bootstrapping and improving any kind of projects (especially web apps built with frameworks like Next.js) — whether you're kicking off something new or upgrading an existing app.
-It is also a little AI-powered toolbox in your terminal, ready to help with coding, refactoring, image gen, and more.
+> **@reliverse/rse** is your all-in-one daily dev companion — not just for bootstrapping projects, but for extending your entire dev toolchain. rse brings smart automation, framework-aware support (like next.js), and an ai-powered toolbox into your terminal. code, refactor, generate, integrate — all in one flow.

 [sponsor](https://github.com/sponsors/blefnk) — [discord](https://discord.gg/Pb8uKbwpsJ) — [github](https://github.com/reliverse/rse) — [npm](https://npmjs.com/@reliverse/rse) — [introduction](https://blefnk.reliverse.org/blog/my-projects/cli)

 ## features

-- 🦾 **superapp for devs**: one cli, tons of features. spin up, refactor, deploy, ai — all in one place.
+- 🦾 **superapp for devs**: one cli, endless power. spin up, refactor, deploy, use ai, and more.
+- ⚖️ **reliverse.org cli**: rse is the official cli for [reliverse.org](https://reliverse.org) app.
-- 🚀 **start new or load up**: templates in seconds.
+- 🚀 **start fast or load up**: use ready-to-go templates or pick up where you left off.
-- 🌐 **all in one go**: bootstrapping, pushing to github, deploying to vercel, and more.
+- 🌐 **one-shot ops**: bootstrap, push to github, deploy to vercel — all in one go.
-- 😉 **bootstrap modes**: clone some already existing `template`, or build a new project from scratch with preferred `stack`.
+- 😉 **flexible bootstrapping**: clone an existing `template` or create a new project with your preferred `stack`.
 - 😊 **different templates**: select specific template (from the list or by providing a custom link to a github repo) or ask rse to narrow the list to templates which contain your prefferences.
 - 🤝 **different stack providers**: `reliverse-stack`, `better-t-stack` (and more coming soon). you have a freedom to use any provider for your project bootstrap.
 - 😜 **not limited to web apps**: you can bootstrap any kind of project — web/mobile/desktop apps, npm/jsr libraries (incl. shadcn-based component libraries), cli tools, vscode/browser/eslint extensions, better-auth/eslint plugins, etc. everything can be bootstrapped as a single repo or monorepo. (please note: at the moment, not everything described in this list point is fully implemented, but it's coming soon)